kasemir/org.csstudio.display.builder/Readme.md

 Throttled updates on user interface thread.
 Resolves embedded displays relative to parent.

-New widgets do not necessarily need to register their own runtime.
+New widgets do not necessarily need to register their own runtime, but can do so via an extension point.

 The base `WidgetRuntime` handles the following:

  * If widget has "pv_name" and "value" properties, a primary PV is created for